Ronimaloni/White_Paper/Graphic_Design_but_Not.md

 ## Quick and Dirty Tips

-I am apparently a shmuck with Mocrosoft Word
+I am apparently a shmuck with Microsoft Word

 ### 1. Research